-Two Midterms (15% each): There will be two take-home midterms.
-Each will last 5 days.
-The format will be similar to homeworks, except you may not collaborate or consult outside references at all.
-You may visit office hours to ask clarifying questions, but the TAs will in general not provide guidance.
-The midterms will take place roughly from February 24-March 1 and March 31-April 5 (exact dates subject to change).
+Two Midterms (15% each): There will be two in-class midterms.
+The problem format will be similar to homeworks, except cumulative on material and designed to be solved in 1h15 time period.
+The midterms will take place roughly from February 22 and March 28 (exact dates subject to change).

-Final Exam (15%): The final exam will be a closed-book in-class exam during finals period.
+Final Exam (20%): The final exam will be a closed-book in-class exam during finals period.